mihailrc/odotWorkshops/kubernetes/labs/lab1-devSetup/README.md

 ## Lab 1 - Setting up the Development Environment

+### Motivation
+For me the simplest way of thinking about Agile is take a small step towards solving a problem, learn from it, take the next step.
+To be Agile our development process has to enable quick feedback loops and one such enabler is a lightweight development environment.

 ### Goals
-* Lightweight build environment that can be reproduced easily and reliably
+* Lightweight development and build environment that can be reproduced easily and reliably
 * Does not interfere with development tools running on the development workstation

 **Dependencies:**